chrisdior/Basic-Portfolio/README.md

 # Basic-Portfolio

 Using basic HTML/CSS to design this portfolio. _(No mobile responsive applied to it yet.)_
+For mobile responsive portfolio, you can have a look at [Bootstrap-Portfolio](https://ngl4.github.io/Bootstrap-Portfolio/) and [Responsive-Portfolio](https://ngl4.github.io/Responsive-Portfolio/).

 ### Reflection:
 This basic portfolio helps me to understand the concepts of HTML and CSS better.
 I have experiment with different units of expressing sizes and length, such as,  `em`, `%`, and `px`, to learn more about their difference.
 I still need to go to do some research to get to know about these units more.